-- Fans that are not embedded fans with motor nameplate horsepower of less than 1.0 hp (0.75 kW) or with a nameplate electrical input power of less than 0.89 kW. - 4.2.
+- 1. Fans that are not embedded fans with motor nameplate horsepower of less than 1.0 hp (0.75 kW) or with a nameplate electrical input power of less than 0.89 kW. - 1.2.
 Individual Embedded fans with that have a motor nameplate horsepower of 5 hp (3.7 kW) or less that are not part of a group operated as the functional equivalent of a single fanor with a fan system electrical input power of 4.1 kW or less. - 2.3.
 Multiple fans operated in series or parallel as the functional equivalent of a single fan that have a combined motor nameplate horsepower of 5 hp (3.7 kW) or less and are operated as the functional equivalent of a single fan or with a fan system electrical input power of 4.1 kW or less. - 3.4.
 Fans that are part of equipment covered under Section C403.3.2. - 4.5.
 Fans included in an equipment package certified by an approved agency for air or energy performance. - 5.
 Powered wall/roof ventilators. - 6.
-Fans outside the scope of AMCA 205. - Ceiling fans, i.e., nonportable devices suspended from a ceiling or overhead structure for circulating air via the rotation of the blades. - 7.
+Fans outside the scope of AMCA 205. - 6.
+Ceiling fans. - 7.
 Fans used for moving gases at temperatures above 425°F (250°C). - 8.
 Fans used for operation in explosive atmospheres. - 9.
 Reversible fans used for tunnel ventilation. - 10.
-Fans that are intended to operate only during emergency conditions. - 7-11.
+Fans that are intended to operate only during emergency conditions. - 7.11.
 Fans outside the scope of AMCA 208.

 C403.8.4 Group R occupancy exhaust fan efficacy.
-The Group R occupancies of the building shall beprovided with ventilation that meets the requirements of the International Mechanical Code, as applicable, orwith other approved means of ventilation.
+The Group R occupancies of the building shall be provided with ventilation that meets the requirements of the International Mechanical Code, as applicable, or with other approved means of ventilation.
 Mechanical ventilation system fans with 400 cfm or less in capacity shall meet the efficacy requirements of Table C403.8.4.

-- 1. Group R heat recovery ventilator and energy recovery ventilator fans that are less than 400 cfm. - Where whole house ventilation fans are integrated with forced-air systems that are tested and listed- HVAC equipment, provided they are powered by an electronically commutated motor where required by- Section C405.8 - 3.
+- 1. Group R heat recovery ventilator and energy recovery ventilator fans that are less than 400 cfm. - Where whole house ventilation fans are integrated with forced-air systems that are tested and listed HVAC equipment, provided they are powered by an electronically commutated motor where required by Section C405.8 - 3.
 Domestic clothes dryer booster fans, domestic range rood exhaust fans, and domestic range booster fans that operate intermittently.